Physician professional development

 To provide the best possible care to patients, physicians are expected to continue acquiring knowledge and skills throughout their careers.

-Alberta physicians must be enrolled in one of two approved Continuous Professional Development (CPD) programs:
+Alberta physicians must be enrolled in one of two approved Continuing Professional Development (CPD) programs:

 - MAINPRO+ (College of Family Physicians of Canada)